 Changes to the system would typically be charged for each time, so there would often be additional costs associated.
 It has always been in the phone provider’s interests to have a level of control – if a business requires new staff to be added to its system or existing staff moved, even more revenue could be accrued by the provider.

 With cloud telephony, companies now have the opportunity to take more control of their business communications if they wish to.
-Because the phone system operates on the Internet, it is a cloud software based service that companies can manage themselves through a web interface and in an instant.
+Because this office phone system for business operates on the Internet, it is a cloud software-based service that companies can manage themselves through a web interface and in an instant.

 This approach has opened up entirely new levels of autonomy and flexibility, providing companies with the freedom to do a lot more (and for a lot less) themselves than they could do previously.